 News & Events

-We are announcing at this time that we have discontinued our presence on Facebook, effective 6/8/20.
-Due to the blatant greed and cynicism of Facebook's leadership, we no longer wish to participate in that platform.
+We are no longer on Facebook.
 We have removed the fb button on these pages.
 Please continue to visit us here, on our website, where we will provide regular news updates on The Powder & the Glory and War Paint.
 Thank you.

-The Umbrella Stage Company's production of War Paint, originally scheduled for April 2020, has now been rescheduled for Feb.
-26 – March 21, 2021.
-We are hopeful that we will be able to celebrate that joyful event in Concord next winter.
-We're also hoping to see other productions licensed in various locations in the U.S. and internationally once theater-going again becomes possible.
+The Umbrella Stage Company's production of War Paint, originally scheduled for April 2020, was postponed due to the coronavirus.
+We are hopeful that it will be rescheduled once theaters are able to open again and that we will be able to celebrate that joyful event in Concord when it happens.
+We're also hoping to see other productions licensed in various locations in the U.S. and internationally when theater-going again becomes possible.

-New Broadway Musical!
+Broadway Musical!
 The Powder & the Glory, along with Lindy Woodhead's book War Paint, provided the inspiration for a new Broadway musical, also titled War Paint.
 Previews began in March 2017, and the show opened on April 6 at the Nederlander Theatre.
 The musical starred Tony Award winners Patti LuPone as Helena Rubinstein and Christine Ebersole as Elizabeth Arden.
 Both stars received 2017 Tony Award nominations for their performances.
 The show reunited the creative team from Grey Gardens: direction was by Michael Greif, music by Scott Frankel, lyrics by Michael Korie and book by Tony Award and Pulitzer Prize-winning playwright Doug Wright.
 War Paint also had a sold-out run in Chicago in July 2016, where it received critical acclaim and became the most successful musical in the history of the Goodman Theatre.
 (War Paint closed on November 5, 2017 due to Ms. LuPone's need for hip replacement surgery.)
 The photo at left shows filmmakers Arnie Reisman and Ann Carol Grossman outside the Nederlander Theatre before attending a performance on October 28, 2017.
-For more information on War Paint please see the show's website.

 - Take advantage of the features on our website by visiting our Resources section for enhanced educational materials related to The Powder & the Glory, and see our video clips in the Gallery.